 If you choose an online certificate program, you can become a pharmacy technician in just a few months.
 Associate degree programs typically take around a year.
 You can learn more about how long becoming a pharmacy technician takes here.

-How much do pharmacy technician training programs cost?
+How much do pharmacy tech programs cost?

 Pharmacy technician training certificate programs can cost as little as $500, while associate degree programs can cost up to $20,000.
 If you can't pay upfront, consider an online program that accepts financial aid.